 Perhaps you are worried about the grandchildren rolling out of their bunk beds, but they don’t travel with you all of the time.
 That is when inflatable bed guards are a great idea!

-These Serta Perfect Sleeper Inflatable Bed Rails are inflated with a foot pump.
+These Inflatable Bed Rails are easy to inflate or deflate.
 When you are not using them, the air can be let out of the inflatables and packed away easily.

 This 2-pack is surprisingly affordable, and can be used on two different beds.
-Grippy surfaces underneath the bed guards will help to keep from slipping.
+Grip strips underneath the bed guards will help to keep from slipping.

 If you travel frequently, not just by RV, these are great to have because they are so easy to pack.
 So if you cruise or stay in a hotel or guest house with children, you can bring these easier than the long molded bed guards.